top of page

 Dogs communicate with varying intensities.
 Each dog has an individual pattern(s) up the ladder called a threat sequence.
 Every dog's threat sequence is unique - and your dog could move up and down the ladder or skip steps as communication gets more intense.
 Not being "heard" at a lower level of intensity causes your dog to speak "louder."
 Remember to listen to whispers so that your dog doesn't have to scream.

-ladder of communication and trigger things (5).png
+canine ladder of communication

 Check out this digital magazine that helps us understand a very special part of the Canine Communication Ladder: Calming Signals.
 Recognizing calming signals helps us help our dogs not feel the need to communicate in screams.